Run Integration/E2E Tests

 test_search_query: MY_SEARCH_QUERY (e.g. ${{ startsWith(github.ref, 'refs/tags/release') && 'tag:production' || 'tag:staging' }})

-- The workflow is triggered on the
+- Is triggered when the

 check_run